CollaboRateMgmt/CollaboRate/README.md

 # Detailed Purpose

-In the context of CollaboRate, we define 'crowdsourcing' as follows:
-"Enable a very large number of people (the crowd), to work on the same project at the same time".

-When this happens, the time taken for project completion reduces.
+When a very large number of people (the crowd), are able to work on the same project at the same time, the time taken for project completion reduces.

 Also, each person has to contribute very little to the project.
 This is of course very easy to do.